 A wide range of free health services is available to veterans dealing with depression, anxiety and other issues.

 Open Arms can provide individual, couple and family counselling to help improve your resilience, as well as enhance your mental health and wellbeing.
 Call 1800 011 046 for free and confidential 24/7 support.

 A program to help you understand and manage depression.

-The High Res website offers a range of interactive tools and self-help resources that help serving and ex-serving ADF members, and their families manage stress and build resilience.
+Our Self-help tools offer a range of interactive tools and self-help resources that help serving and ex-serving ADF members, and their families manage stress and build resilience.

 Useful books include Mind over mood: A cognitive therapy treatment manual (Padesky and Greenberger, 1995) and Feeling good: The new mood therapy (Burns, 1999).